How to Choose Quilt Thread Without Overthinking It

 That answer matters more than colour names ever will.

-Medium-value, low-saturation neutrals disappear beautifully across most quilts.
+Medium-value, low-saturation neutrals often blend beautifully across a wide variety of quilts.

 This is why many quilters use: